Scripts

 print(x) --> 10 (the global one)

-declared is not in scope yet, and so the second x refers to the
+declared is not in scope yet, and so the second x

 outside variable.